 Will my qualifications from South London College be recognised internationally?

 The qualifications offered at South London College are awarded by organisations/ bodies (eg. ABE, City and Guilds and ACCA) accredited by OFQUAL, the British government’s regulatory authority.
 These should all be recognised internationally but we recommend that you check your particular country of interest before accepting a place on a course.

 What are the starting dates of the programme?

-The starting dates are usually January, July and September.
+The starting dates are usually January/February, Jun/July and September/October.
 Starting dates for English courses are from any Monday.
 Please check the course you are interested in.

 Does South London College provide any scholarships?

 From time-to-time we introduce various scholarships to outstanding students.
 It could be up to a 100% scholarship such as the mock exams top 10%, the College top 25%, the UK top 50% and Global top 100%.
-Please contact the Admissions team to check if there are any schemes operating at the moment.
+Please contact the Admissions team to check if there are any other schemes operating at the moment.